KyleBoyer/homebridge-blaq/README.md

 ### Implementation

-GDO BlaQ devices expose a [real-time event source API](https://esphome.io/web-api/index.html?highlight=events#event-source-api) as `/events`.
+GDO blaQ devices expose a [real-time event source API](https://esphome.io/web-api/index.html?highlight=events#event-source-api) as `/events`.
 This allows the plugin to stay up to date with no lag.
 The plugin caches the most recent status we've received for each accessory, enabling immediate replies to any status checks.
-For controlling, the GDO BlaQ devices have a [REST API](https://konnected.readme.io/v2.0/reference/introduction) that is automatically enabled.
+For controlling, the GDO blaQ devices have a [REST API](https://konnected.readme.io/v2.0/reference/introduction) that is automatically enabled.
 Therefore, this plugin uses the API routes exposed for sending commands to control different accessories.

 ### Legal